Server Rack Sizes: Understanding the Differences

 Server Rack Height

-Server rack height is one of the more popular ways to classify a server.
+Server rack height is one of the more popular ways to classify a rack.
 People often label their rack by its specific height, such as “42U server racks” or, much more informal, “7-foot racks.”

 the “U” in “42U” is stands for “rack units,” or “U-spaces,” which equal 1.75 inches.
 If you are investing in data center racks, the standard height is 48U (“7-foot rack”) or, on some occasions, 42U.
 The reason this has become “standard” is because it is large enough to allow room for growth and small enough to access equipment easily.
 For rack enclosures, you might also encounter 22U and 27U racks.
 In the data center industry, you would consider this a standard “half-rack.”

 Plenty of people in the rack infrastructure business build non-standard sizes.
 This is especially true for open-frame racks.
 Because of their lighter weight and versatility, open-frame racks can reach heights of up to 70U.
 At the same time, they can be as small as 5U.
 Server rack cabinet enclosures, on the other hand, can be a non-standard 18U or 37U.
+There is no set standard server rack dimensions and standard rack size.

 Server Rack Depth